ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 "git fetch" command on every GitHub repository that is being tracked.
 The mirror repository will allow anyone to read the repository.

 Note that this system will not back up GitHub issues or pull requests.
-It is very likely that these should be backed up as well.
-The GitHub API possibly allows this; if so, the IETF Secretariat should back up those at the same time as it is backing up the GitHub repositories.
+These should be backed up as well; the GitHub API allows for this.
+The IETF Secretariat should back up those at the same time as it is backing up the GitHub repositories.

 {{?I-D.thomson-github-bcp}} has more discussion of backing up and archiving.